 If you’re looking for a mix of humour and support, you can’t go wrong with The Clothesline.
 With pieces like Why Breastfeeding Is Like Getting High, pieces detailing the Bonuses of Breastfeeding and of course, a very comprehensive list of Where You Can Breastfeed In Ireland it’s a good mix.
 She writes about feeding long past the 6 month mark and is definitely a good model for normalising it.

 Fellow Cork blogger The Two Darlings has written about finding her middle ground with breastfeeding.
-Now a SAHM with three little ones, she has written about tips that worked for her, finding a good breastfeeding pillow and the ups and downs of breastfeeding when it’s not always easy!
+Now a SAHM with four little ones, she has written about tips that worked for her, finding a good breastfeeding pillow and the ups and downs of breastfeeding when it’s not always easy!

 Though her breastfeeding days are now behind her, the archives of Awfully Chipper contain lots of experience of becoming an accidental extended breastfeeder.
 She writes about the things people say about breastfeeding a preschooler, the trials and tribulations of night weaning and becoming a lactivist.

 So, there we have it.
 There are definitely so many more out there, but those are some of my favourite breastfeeding resources.
 I hope you find them useful, or can pass them on to someone just starting out on their journey.
 Sharing the wealth of knowledge is what will hopefully allow us to increase the rate of breastfeeding in Ireland.
 Hopefully, it will help to support new mums when they need it most.
 (There are social media share buttons below)